Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 You're exactly right.

-It it just doesn't make sense.
+It just doesn't make sense.

-That that eighth grade America built America.
+Eighth grade America built America.

-Since then, we've doubled the length of time in effect that people spend in school.
+Since then, we've doubled the length of time, in effect, that people spend in school.

-Most people are just sort of killing time there uh till what less enlightened societies would call early middle age.
+Most people are just sort of killing time there till what less enlightened societies would call early middle age.

-Uh and I think that's actually a big part of the problem that if you're used to if you go to uh if you go to college and spend half a decade doing uh anything with the word studies in the title, you know, uh uh uh gender studies, uh Latino studies, queer studies.
+And I think that's actually a big part of the problem, that if you're used to, If you go to college and spend half a decade doing anything with the word studies in the title, you know, gender studies, Latino studies, queer studies, the great thing about studying any discipline with the word studies in the title is it involves very little studying.

-Uh and you do that for half a decade and then it uh th it seems kind of great to why why would you then want to start working?
+And you do that for half a decade, and then it seems kind of great.

 It was such an indispensable job to the University of Chicago hospitals that when she got promoted to first lady, they didn't replace her.

-They the three hundred and fifty grand diversity consultant turned out to be entirely unnecessary.
+The 350 grand diversity consultant turned out to be entirely unnecessary.

-You know, Obama is now you know the other thing he's doing, uh it's not enough that we've had this massive expansion of the government workforce.
+It's not enough that we've had this massive expansion of the government workforce.

-You won't have to won't have to repay them.
+You won't have to repay them.

 There's no end to this.